seanbreckenridge/bgproc/README.md

 This doesn't offer a way to run this automatically, thats should be handled by you.
 Could potentially use a `systemd` service (on linux flavors that have that) or an [Automator script](https://stackoverflow.com/questions/6442364/running-script-upon-login-mac) on macOS.

-Personally I run this with [`supervisor`](https://github.com/Supervisor/supervisor) (since it being cross platform means my background processes are platform agnostic) at the beginning of my X session on linux, and [check whenever I open a terminal on mac](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/mac.zsh) - see [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts/supervisor)
+Personally I run this with [`supervisor`](https://github.com/Supervisor/supervisor) (since it being cross platform means my background processes are platform agnostic) at the beginning of my X session on linux, and [check whenever I open a terminal on mac](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/mac.zsh) - see [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts)

-On [`termux`](https://termux.com/) (android), where handling background tasks is a bit more complicated, instead of running this in the background, I use the `-o` flag to run the loop once a day, checking when I open a terminal.
+On [`termux`](https://termux.com/) (android), where handling background tasks is a bit more complicated, instead of running this in the background, I use the `-o` flag to run the loop once a day, [checking when I open a terminal](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/android.zsh).
 In my shell profile, I put something like:

-`evry 1 day -run_android_jobs && bgproc -o ~/.local/scripts/supervisor/jobs`
+`evry 1 day -run_android_jobs && bgproc -o ~/.local/scripts/supervisor_jobs`

 ### Performance